drmcknight/drmcknight.github.io/_posts/2018-09-17-prioritizing-tech-debt.md

 permalink: archive/2018/09/17/prioritizing-tech-debt
 ---

-When setting priority, paying down tech debt seems to always make it to the bottom of the pile.
-The business wants to deliver valuable feature x and engineers want to fix issues that cause them to limp along.
-The folks who set priority just have some weird vendetta against good engineering, right?
-Probably  not.
-The more likely issue is that engineers suck at communicating the value of paying down tech debt.
+When setting priority, tech debt seems to want to crawl to the bottom of the list.
+The business wants to deliver valuable feature x and developers want to fix developer-nagging issue y.
+We need to improve how we advocate for resolving tech debt.
 I've been working on improving at this so I'll list out a few things that I've found handy.

 ## Be Specific
 When creating the artifacts that will be discussed in planning meetings (JIRA stories or note cards), paint a clear and simple picture of what the tech debt is and why it's debt.
 Be wary of including too much information.
 Your non-technical people may skim over the details and you'll wind up [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding).